MattCrook/stdin-s3-script-url-stdout/README.md

 # Devops Challenge

-DevOps engineers at Knock often need to perform a variety of tasks with our AWS infrastructure that can be automated via scripting and infrastructure-as-code.
+DevOps engineers often need to perform a variety of tasks with our AWS infrastructure that can be automated via scripting and infrastructure-as-code.

 This project is an example of a script that reads from stdin a list of S3 keys with two parameters, the S3 bucket name and the IAM role to assume and outputs a list of pre-signed download URLs to stdout.
 Removes any duplicate entry and sort by the last modified date of the S3 key.